wcmckee/hamiltoncomputerclub.org.nz/static/posts/hamcpuclub-may-brucetalk.rst

 Any questions?
 Anything interesting!?
 ROD: Figured out how to use VLC to save to harddrive.
 Going to write a post on website.
-VLC - video land client.
+VLC - Video Lan client.

-Whats a cookie? token of data.
+Whats a cookie?
+Token of data.
 You go to the fish and chip shop.
 You get a token.
 You go back in 15mins with your token.
 This is a cookie.
 Like an advert?
 Sometimes they are useful.